officialp123/Multi-language-Blog-app/README.md

 This is an Open Source Project, So feel free to explore (use) in any ways you like.

 ## Support Developer
-1. Subscribe & Share my YouTube Channel - https://bit.ly/vijay-thapa-online-courses
-2. Add a Star 🌟  to this 👆 Repository
+1. Add a Star 🌟  to this 👆 Repository

 ## Donate